 The world was black and white before colour photographs and colour TVThis section contains beliefs all on a common theme: The world was black and white before colour photographs and colour TV.
-Show most recent or highest rated first or go back to history.

 I used to believe that there were other colours, people just hadn't found them yet.
 I imagined it might look like a pattern.
 I would spend hours trying to think of this new colour while looking under rocks and behind chairs.